Concepts

 TL;DR

-• Each project has a Project ID (your reverse-DNS package name, e.g. com.example.myapp).
+• Each project has a Project ID (a reverse-DNS identifier, e.g. com.example.myapp).

-• The original platform identifier is preserved per row even after a Merge, so the Settings page always shows the truth.
+• The id each shipped app actually broadcasts is preserved per row, so the Settings page always shows the truth.

 How project identity works